 SUNY New Paltz is known for its beautiful scenery and safe atmosphere; however, as the tragic events at Virginia Tech and other higher education institutions have shown us, emergencies can arise at any time, without warning, regardless of your surroundings.

-In response, SUNY New Paltz has developed an extensive and recently reconfigured Emergency Response Plan.
+In response, SUNY New Paltz has developed an extensive Emergency Operations Plan.
 This plan was organized and developed by the SUNY New Paltz Emergency Management Team (EMT) and in compliance with the Chancellor's Taskforce on Critical Incident Management Recommendations.
-Through in-depth research, the EMT has developed the State University of New York at New Paltz Comprehensive Campus Emergency Management Plan into a three-part response plan.
-There is an overall plan that will be used by administrators, University Police, and the EMT, as well as a separate faculty/staff plan and a separate student plan.
+Through in-depth research, the EMT has developed the State University of New York at New Paltz Comprehensive Emergency Operations Plan into a three-part response plan.
+There is an overall plan that will be used by administrators, University Police, and the EMT, as well as a separate Faculty/Staff Plan and a separate Student Plan.

 Additionally, our EMT members have extensive training in National Incident Management System (NIMS) and Incident Command System (ICS) allowing the campus to fully utilize the benefits of this nationally tested emergency response system.
 These plans also coordinate our interactions with off-campus emergency services.